-I am a strategist, advisor, and fractional strategy lead for organizations in transition.
-For over 20 years, I have helped businesses, institutions, and brands adapt and grow by combining business intelligence with social sciences, cultural studies, and design inquiry.
+Strategist, advisor, and fractional strategy lead for organizations in transition.
+For twenty years, I have helped businesses, institutions, and brands adapt and grow by bringing business intelligence together with social science, cultural studies, and design inquiry.

 • A systems view maps the deep structures and dynamics.